DeborahAkp/Portfolio/SQL/Project 3/README.md

 ### Data
 - The data used in this project can be found [here](https://www.kaggle.com/jr2ngb/superstore-data).
 - There are 24 columns in this dataset:
-  - "row_id": An integer column representing a unique identifier for each row in the dataset.
+  - "row_id": A text column representing a unique identifier for each row in the dataset.
   - "order_id": A text column storing the unique identifier for each order made.
   - "order_date": A date column indicating the date when the order was placed.
   - "ship_date": A date column representing the date when the order was shipped.